weizmannk/EarthOrbitPlan/docs/scheduler/scheduler.rst

 Scientific Rationale
 ====================

-The emergence of all-sky surveys and the increasing number of real-time :term:`GW` alerts have created a pressing need for reliable scheduling frameworks.
+The emergence of all-sky surveys and the increasing number of real-time gravitational-waves alerts have created a pressing need for reliable scheduling frameworks.
 These frameworks must efficiently coordinate follow-up observations across a range of telescopes and missions, both on the ground and in space.
 To meet this need, we developed `|M⁴OPT| <https://m4opt.readthedocs.io/en/latest/>`_ : an open-source toolkit designed to optimize the scheduling of follow-up campaigns.

 .. dropdown:: Why is scheduling so challenging?

-  :term:`GW` alerts often have large localization uncertainties—sometimes hundreds of square degrees—so astronomers need to decide how to balance *sky coverage*
+  gravitational-waves alerts often have large localization uncertainties—sometimes hundreds of square degrees—so astronomers need to decide how to balance *sky coverage*
   (looking at as much area as possible) versus *depth* (spending enough time on each field to detect faint signals).
-  Moreover, :term:`EM` counterparts to :term:`GW` events can evolve rapidly, so observation plans must be generated quickly and efficiently.
+  Moreover, electromagnetic counterparts to gravitational-waves events can evolve rapidly, so observation plans must be generated quickly and efficiently.

   .. admonition:: Mixed Integer Linear Programming (MILP)